-Case Reports in Clinical Practice publishes original, uncommon, educationally valuable and challenging case reports in whole aspects of clinical medicine.
+Case Reports in Clinical Practice (CRCP) publishes original, uncommon, educationally valuable and challenging case reports in whole aspects of clinical medicine.
 The manuscript submitted to this journal must include in following types: Case report, Teaching case, Clinical image, Medical error, Clinical multimedia.

 All authors must contribute to patient management/care and/or in preparing the manuscript.
 The number of authors should not exceed more than 4 for any article type.
 If it is essential to include additional author(s), the exact reason(s) must be stated and explained by corresponding author to editor in chief in cover letter.

 - Case Report: contain the classic report of an uncommon and interesting clinical case or of a novel or improved method of management that could be applicable in clinical practice.
 The manuscript must include: Title page, Abstract, Key Words, Introduction, Case presentation, Discussion, and References.
 It may also include Tables, Figures and/or Acknowledgments.

 - Teaching Case: covers an educational and well-documented report.
 Although it is not essential to be very uncommon, the case report part must be brief and attractive followed by well written review in detail about the care and management of similar patients according existing evidences.
 The manuscript must include: Title page, Abstract, Key Words, Introduction, Case presentation, Discussion, Teaching/Learning points and References.
 It may also include Tables, Figures and/or Acknowledgments.
 Teaching case articles are generally written by persons with well-known expertise in the subject area discussed.
 Teaching case is by invitation only.